Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 How Do Bed Bugs React to Alcohol?

-The rest have varying degrees of success, but all have one thing in common: the effects rely on direct contact or repelling through odor.
+The rest have varying degrees of success, but all have one thing in common: the effects rely on direct contact or repelling through their odor.

-Will Alcohol Kill Bed Bugs Instantly?
+Can Alcohol Kill Bed Bugs Instantly?

 Unfortunately, no. Spraying bed bugs or their eggs directly with wintergreen alcohol will break down the cell walls, resulting in death, but the alcohol will dry too quickly to use as a one-stop solution.